mhx/dwarfs/doc/mkdwarfs.md

 to reduce the image size, enabling `all` packing would be an option at the cost of using a lot more memory when using the filesystem.

+### Producing bit-identical images

+By default, images produced by `mkdwarfs` will not be identical over multiple runs.
+There are two reasons for this:

+- A creation timestamp is embedded in the image.

+- The `nilsimsa` ordering algorithm is not deterministic by default.

+In order to produce bit-identical images, you need to pass `--no-create-timestamp` and set `--order` to `path` or `similarity`.
+You could also set `--order=none` and pass in files explicitly using `--input-list`.

 ## FILTER RULES

 The filter rules have been inspired by the `rsync` utility.
 They